16. April, 2023 - Coimbra, Portugal

 All presented papers will have a good amount of time allocated for Q&A plus feedback.
 In addition, the presentation session will be wrapped up by a 10-15 min discussion.

-Instructions for Authors from ACM
+ACM Instructions for Authors

 By submitting your article to an ACM Publication, you are hereby acknowledging that you and your co-authors are subject to all ACM Publications Policies, including ACM’s new Publications Policy on Research Involving Human Participants and Subjects.
 Alleged violations of this policy or any ACM Publications Policy will be investigated by ACM and may result in a full retraction of your paper, in addition to other potential penalties, as per ACM Publications Policy.